Saltine Cracker Toffee-everyone goes crazy for this simple, sweet and salty cracker toffee! It is a fun treat for Easter or any holiday!

 We love making this toffee for holidays because it is easy and everyone loves it.
 I usually make a batch of my Easy Graham Cracker Toffee and a batch of this Saltine toffee.
 Both are winners and never last long because this toffee is ADDICTING!
 Some call it crack and I know why because I can never resist.

 I added Easter candy and pastel sprinkles to make the toffee extra pretty for Easter.
 You can use nuts if you wish…I just wanted the toffee to be festive!
 You can mix the colors up for any holiday!
+I also like to make this saltine cracker toffee for Christmas with red and green.
+It makes a great gift for neighbors and friends.

 I also love this toffee because it can be made in advance.
 It will keep in the fridge for a few weeks and in the freezer for a few months.
 My toffee is already done and now I don’t have to stress on Easter.
 The saltine toffee is ready for the bunny!